MobileSheets

 MobileSheets Companion

 The MobileSheets Companion is an application that allows you to manage your library from the comfort of your PC.
-You can add, edit, and remove songs, create and edit setlists, and even do things like select tracks from your tablet’s music library or transfer music tracks from your pc to the tablet.
+You can add, edit, and remove songs, create and edit setlists and collections, and even do things like select tracks from your tablet’s music library or transfer music tracks from your pc to the tablet.
 To start, the first thing you need to do is connect your tablet to the MobileSheets Companion.

 Connecting to your tablet

 In order to connect your tablet to the PC Companion, both your tablet and PC must be hooked up to the same network (i.e. the same router).
-If both are connected, first load up the companion application, then load up MobileSheets on the tablet, and on the main library screen, click the button to start connecting with the tablet.
+If both are connected, first load up the companion application, then load up MobileSheets on the tablet, and on the main library screen, click the connect button to start connecting with the tablet.
 This will send out an identification message to your PC.
 The Companion App should then pop up a window that looks like the following:

-4 - The Companion App Connection Screen
+8 - The Companion App Connection Screen

 Creating and Editing Songs